QuantEcon/lecture-source-py/source/rst/lqramsey.rst

 We cover only the key features of the problem in this lecture, leaving you to refer to that source for additional results and intuition.

-Let's start with some standard imports:
+We'll need the following imports:

 .. code-block:: ipython